Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ![users tab](assets/3UIStory_13.png)

-Also under **Account** tab, the **Users** tab shows a list of users in the account, default roles, and owner of the users.
+Also under **Admin** tab, the **Users** sub-tab of the **Users and Roles** tab shows a list of users in the account, default roles, and owner of the users.
 For a new account, no records are shown because no additional roles have been created.
 Permissions granted through your current role determine the information shown for this tab.
 To see all the information available on the tab, switch your role to ACCOUNTADMIN.

 ![user preferences dropdown](assets/3UIStory_14.png)